 HAVING RANK() OVER (ORDER BY SUM(Amount) desc) <= 10;

-The script above will result in an error: Windowed functions can only appear in the SELECT or ORDER BY clauses
+The script above results in an error: Windowed functions can only appear in the SELECT or ORDER BY clauses